How to Rent Your Home for Movies

 The Home Depot Commercial

-And look at the deck The Home Depot added to the back of our home.
-They had to replace the back doors with shorter doors to accommodate the height of the deck.
+Look at the deck Home Depot added to the back of our home.
+They had to replace the back doors with shorter ones to accommodate the deck’s height.
 And the tree is fake!

 how-to-rent-your-home-for-movies-commercials

-The Home Depot photo looks a lot different from what our house normally looks like.
+The Home Depot photo looks a lot different from what our house typically looks like.

 Blue Bunny Ice Cream

-I think these animated blue bunnies (added in post-editing) running around in our kitchen are pretty cute!
-Not to mention, the fake doggy-door!
+These animated blue bunnies (added in post-editing) running around in our kitchen are pretty cute!
+Not to mention the fake doggy door!

 how-to-rent-your-home-for-movies-and-commercials

-I like the door better without the doggy door.
-Our dog Sport likes our home better without the blue bunnies.
+I like the door better without the doggy door, and our dog, Sport, likes our home better without the blue bunnies.

 Esurance Commercial

-We filmed this commercial a few years ago for Esurance with Dennis Quaid.
+We filmed this commercial for Esurance with Dennis Quaid a few years ago.
 Do you recognize our home?

 How to Film Movies in Your Home